siefkenj/utoronto-lsm-addion/README.md

 In Firefox or Chrome, install [Greasemonkey](https://addons.mozilla.org/en-CA/firefox/addon/greasemonkey/) or Tampermonkey.
 You can then install the script by clicking [here](https://github.com/siefkenj/utoronto-lsm-addon/raw/master/dist/react-userscripts.user.js).

+To access the addon, navigate to [https://lsm.utoronto.ca/lsm_portal](https://lsm.utoronto.ca/lsm_portal) and click the `Room Viewer Addon` in the top menubar.

 # Development

 ## Building